Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 On the non-militarized side, the president’s proposals call for severe cuts to everything from education to health care and housing.

-The United States is overdue for a conversation about the militarization of our federal budget.
+At a time when Americans are publicly facing the stark realities of police brutality and normalization of state violence in communities, the United States is overdue for a conversation about the militarization of our federal budget.